-Pizzas, parties, performances, and pretty views.
-It’s all you need for the perfect festival.
+Pizzas, pasta, parties, performances, and pretty views.
 Check out the best music festivals in Italy here.

 Italy is famous for a fair few reasons.
-Italy was (and still is) home to dozens of crazy talented artists, stunning, instantly recognisable architecture, beautiful countryside's, and so much more.
-It’s the birthplace of opera, Milan is one of the fashion capitals of the world, and it houses beaches where turquoise waters beat upon the sand, as well as historical castles.
+Italy was (and still is) home to dozens of crazy talented artists, stunning, instantly recognisable architecture, beautiful countryside, and so much more.
+It’s the birthplace of opera, Milan is one of the fashion capitals of the world, and it houses gorgeous beaches where turquoise waters beat upon the sand.
 It’s the perfect setting for a festival.

-As festival season rapidly approaches, we’re here to help you find your dream festival for 2022.
+As festival season rapidly approaches, we’re here to help you find your dream festival for 2023.
 And this time, we’re checking out what’s going down in Italy.
-Here are the best music festivals in Italy.
+So here are the best music festivals in Italy!

-Ypsigrock is held in Castelbuono, a town in Sicily, that can be recognised by Medieval feel with its castles and fountains but also its breathtaking views and green areas that look like something out of a movie.
-DIY mag said of the fest “is this Europe's most picturesque festival?
+Ypsigrock is held in Castelbuono, a town in Sicily, that can be recognised by its Medieval feel with its castles and fountains but also its breath taking views and green areas that look like something out of a movie.
+DIY mag said of the fest, “is this Europe's most picturesque festival?
 Almost certainly, yes.”
 But don’t take their word for it.
 A quick peek at the video above or a scroll through their Insta will confirm that for you.

-Locorotondo is characterised by its cream buildings, small alleyways and streets meant for losing yourself in and terraces with gorgeous flowers.
+Locorotondo is characterised by its cream buildings, small alleyways, terraces with gorgeous flowers, and streets meant for losing yourself in.
 It’s basically what you imagine when you hear “paradise”.
 And it’ll once again be the home of Locus Festival, welcoming music fans to celebrate jazz, electronic, blues and world music in perfect, sunny August weather, as it does each year.
 So far, the fest has announced multi-genre band The Comet Is Coming and Ezra Collective, the most thrilling name in jazz right now, and many other killer artists.

-Club To Club annually pulls together a lineup of some of the biggest names in electronic island alternative music with Beach House, Aphex Twin, Bonobo, and more plastered across past lineup posters.
-Alongside this year’s delightful lineup, which already features Bicep, Jamie xx, Caribou, Jockstrap, Arca, and other fantastic talents, will be discussions and workshops.
-The fest started as a club night back in the naughties and has since grown to become a staple event in Turin, perfect for those curious to hear experimental sounds.
+Club To Club annually pulls together a lineup of some of the biggest names in electronic alternative music, with Beach House, Aphex Twin, Bonobo, and more plastered across past lineup posters.
+Alongside this year’s delightful lineup, which already features Flying Lotus, Space Afrika, Lucrecia Dalt, and Marina Herlop, there’ll be discussions and workshops to check out.
+C2C Fest started as a club night back in the naughties and has since grown to become a staple event in Turin, perfect for those curious to hear experimental sounds.

-Polifonic is a “high vibe music and arts festival” in Puglia, a heavenly region in southern Italy, with the fest going down between Masseria Capece, Cala Maka and Lido le Palme.
+Polifonic is a “high vibe music and arts festival” in Puglia, a heavenly region in southern Italy, with the fest going down between Masseria Capece, Cala Maka, and Lido le Palme.
 The fest also has an edition that goes down in Milan if you prefer the big city vibe.
 Focusing mainly on underground music, the festival is perfect for those looking to expand their musical horizons and find their new favourite artists.
-This year’s lineup is looking brilliant with Octo Octa, Chaos In The CBD, and smaller acts such as Hiver and Rosa Calix.
+This year’s lineup is looking brilliant with a names who are gaining popularity and a few here and there you might not have heard of before.

-But if you’re after something a bit more mainstream with bigger names of the scene, Kappa FuturFestival brings essential electronic music including techno, house, and tech house acts to its stages.
-This year will see the soon-to-be legends hit the stage including I Hate Models, Chris Stussy, and Tale Of Us.
-A multi-award-winning fest with a cracking reputation among fans of booming tunes, if you're a fan of electronic tunes, KFF might just be Italy’s biggest electronic music festival and we can’t wait for it to kick off in July!
+But if you’re after a more mainstream electronic fest with bigger names of the scene, Kappa FuturFestival brings essential electronic music including techno, house, and tech house acts to its stages.
+This year will see a few soon-to-be legends hit the stage including I Hate Models, Chris Stussy, and Tale Of Us.
+A multi-award-winning fest with a cracking reputation among fans of booming tunes, if you're a fan of electronic tunes, KFF might just be the best of all Italy music festivals for you!

-I-Days is one of Italy’sbiggest festivals, as you can probably tell by the lineup, drawing 80,000 to its 2017 edition.
-With plenty of unreal artists on the lineup, including Foo Fighters, CHIC, Johnny Marr, Greta Van Fleet, The Struts, and L7, I-Days is one for fans of indie and rock to watch as we enter festival season.
-And with it taking place in such a bustling, eventful location, there’s loads to do before and after the festival.
-Why not have a nosy around the streets of Milan?
+I-Days is one of Italy’s biggest festivals (as you could probably tell by the lineup) and drew in 80,000 punters to its 2017 edition.
+With plenty of unreal artists on the lineup, including The Black Keys and Liam Gallagher, I-Days is one for fans of indie and rock to watch as we enter festival season.
+And with it going down in bustling, eventful Milan, there’s loads to explore before and after the festival.

 Just imagine going to a festival in Italy.
 It’s warm, but not scorching, there might be beaches nearby, the architecture would add a whole other layer to the performances - it would be heavenly.
-And y’know, a lovely Italian pizza on a sunny afternoon followed by the best gelato you’ve ever had is a cracking way to sort out the inevitable hangover you’ll have from getting on it for three days straight.
+And a lovely pizza followed by the best gelato you’ve ever had is a cracking way to sort out the inevitable hangover you’ll have from getting on it for three days straight!

 Check out our What's On Guide to discover even more rowdy raves and sweaty gigs taking place over the coming weeks and months.
 For festivals, lifestyle events and more, head on over to our Things To Do page or be inspired by the event selections on our Inspire Me page.